W6MLP

 There are three classes of FCC Amateur Radio Licenses: Technician, General, And Extra.
 Each brings with it additional frequencies that you are allowed to utilize.
 For emergency communications a Technician Class License will meet your needs.
 You can always upgrade later if you desire to become more involved in long distance communications or other aspects of the hobby.

-The Exam for the Technician License consists of 35 multiple choice questions.
-These questions are selected from a question pool of at least 350 questions.
-There is no longer a requirement to pass a Morse Code exam to earn your license.
+The Exam for the Technician License consists of 35 multiple choice questions on radio theory, regulations and operating practices.
+You must get at least 26 correct (74%), you may miss 9 questions and still pass.
+These questions are selected from a question pool of at least 400 questions.
+There is NO requirement to pass a Morse Code exam to earn your license.

 License Manuals/Study Guides

-You can order the ARRL Technician Class License Manual On-line or you can pick it up locally at Ham Radio Outlet in Sunnyvale.
+You can order the ARRL Technician Class License Manual On-line or you can pick it up locally at Ham Radio Outlet in Oakland.
 The manual comes with a CD that has practice exams.

-Make sure you get the most current manual with the question pool effective July 2010.
-The questions pools are revised every three years.
+Make sure you get the most current manual with the Technician Class question pool.
+The questions pools are revised every four years.

 On-Line Practice Tests